devmachinist/Vibe/README.md

 Vibe is licensed under an MIT License.
 ---

-Experience the simplicity and power of Vibe—start building today!
+Experience the simplicity and power of Vibe and start building today!